singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ```

 #### 4. Check the nanoc.yaml file
 The `nanoc.yaml` file is a good place to see how powerful the Nanoc static site generator is.
-It's well documented and full of various settings and other goodies.
+It's well documented with comments and full of various settings and other goodies.
 I recommend reading it through, though we won't change anything in it for this particular guide (the default settings will suffice).

 #### 5. Edit Rules file
 For our kramdown gem to work properly, we need to let Nanoc know we changed the default language from HTML to markdown.
-To do this we need to open the Rules file found in the root of your Nanoc site and then we need to edit the compilation rules found herein, to take markdown files.
+To do this we need to open the `Rules` file found in the root of your Nanoc site and then we need to edit the compilation rules found herein, to take markdown files.

 Did that sound complicated?
 Don't worry, cause it's really not!

-Editing compile and route rules in a Rules file is actually quite easy, but on top of this, the people behind Nanoc have anticipated our switch from HTML to Markdown and thus in our Rules file we find the compile rule for Markdown using the kramdown filter  already written and just commented out.
+Editing compile and route rules in a `Rules` file is actually quite easy, but on top of this, the people behind Nanoc have anticipated our switch from HTML to Markdown and thus in our `Rules` file we find that the compile rule for Markdown using the kramdown filter, has already been written, it's just commented out.

-Normally we would also need to set up a route rule for the .md or markdown files, but again the oracles behind Nanoc have anticipated my move and the markdown files are already added to one of the existing route rules.
+Normally we would also need to set up a route rule for the .md or markdown files, but again the fortune tellers behind Nanoc have anticipated our move and the markdown files are already added to one of the existing route rules.

-The edited Rules file we ended up with, after the comments have been taken out:
+The edited `Rules` file we ended up with, after the comments have been taken out:

 ```
 #!/usr/bin/env ruby